-As the academic year comes to a close, it is time to elect representatives for the 2015-2016 academic year.
 Members of the WPMBA Student Council act as the voice of and advocates for the student body.
 The council works with the administration to implement changes that streamline, improve and add value to the program.
 The council’s work goes beyond the walls of Fisher to introduce personal and professional opportunities that enhance the student experience.
 Please feel free to reach out with any questions.